jcantillo94/Line-By-Line/README.md

 - Better UI design: Color, Font
 - Account Settings functionality (Discuss this with me if interested on working on this one)
 - Better text recognition for images (text recognition is not reliable if the text/handwriting is unorthodox)
-- Additional languages to select
+- Limited languages to select

 ## Screenshots of Main Functionalities